 Wilson Harwood is a Nashville based songwriter and loop artist.
 Not afraid to bend genres, Wilson has been drawing on a diverse array of influences including bluegrass, blues, soul, and Americana.
-Wilson’s latest work incorporates banjo, guitar, ukulele and voice, making use of live looping, instrument changes, and layered vocal harmonies to create the rich sound of a full band with just one person.
+Wilson’s latest work is an album of songs about how love changes throughout a lifetime called “Rooted In You.”
+This marks his debut album since moving to Nashville as well as his first LP.
+Wilson performs both solo and with a full band.
+When playing solo, he uses live looping, instrument changes, and layered vocal harmonies to create the rich sound of a full band with just one person.

 Wilson’s accomplishments as a solo artist include his singles “Rose Petal,” released March 8th, 2017 and “Rebound,” released November 2016, and an EP released in April 2016.
 His music was featured in the trailer for the independent film Persephone: Pictures at the End of the World and he was the winner of the Grassroots Music Festival Banjo contest in 2014.

 Wilson Harwood’s first formal exposure to music was with violin lessons at age 5, but his career as a musician really began when he picked up a guitar at age 10.
 By age 13 he was performing with a ska band in his hometown of Bethesda, Maryland.
 Since then, he has continued to build his musical arsenal, mastering the ukulele and banjo as well as voice.
 Wilson moved to Boulder, Colorado in 2006 to study music at the University of Colorado.
 While at CU, Wilson studied Afro-Pop, and also traveled to Cuba where he studied Tres (a traditional three-stringed Cuban guitar).
 In 2010 he received a Bachelor of Arts in Music with an emphasis on World Music.